 - Pass the ATI TEAS Admission Assessment with a combined score of 58%.
-There is a fee to test, paid directly to ATI.
 A second attempt is allowed 7 days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the wait period is 6 months.
 At this point in time, a candidate may start the above process over again. - Attend an Associate Degree in Nursing information session. - Nevada state law requires new students attending courses onsite at a Nevada campus to provide proof of immunization prior to attending courses on campus.
 Please refer to the specific requirements as located in the Nevada Immunization Requirements section of this catalog. - Applicants in Nevada are required to submit to drug screening and background checks completed no more than 90 days prior to enrollment, the results of which could affect enrollment in the program.